-However, from a past few months, he was experiencing breathing issues and constant coughing problem.
-When the situation deteriorated further, he went to his doctor for the treatment.
-At the hospital, some medical tests were conducted on him.
-The blood test report indicated exposure to isocyanates, which were like welding fumes— a well-known cause of occupational asthma.
+However, from the past few months, he was experiencing breathing issues and constant coughing problems.
+When the situation deteriorated further, he went to his doctor for treatment.
+At the hospital, medical tests were conducted on him.
+The blood test report indicated exposure to isocyanates, which develop in welding fumes— a well-known cause of occupational asthma.

 The doctor prescribed some medicines and suggested a one-week bed rest.
-Jeevan informed his manager about his medical condition and asked for seven days leaves, which were granted to him.
+Jeevan informed his manager about his medical condition and asked for seven days leave, which was granted to him.

-When Jeevan re-joined the office, his manager advised him to approach the workmen compensation insurance policy to get the compensation.
-As his disease was an occupation ailment, it came under the purview of workmen compensation insurance policy.
+When Jeevan re-joined the office, his manager advised him to approach the workmen compensation insurance policy to get compensation.
+As his disease was an occupational ailment, it came under the purview of workmen compensation insurance policy.

-In this case, Jeevan filled the workmen compensation insurance form and asked the insurer to compensate him for the medical expenses of asthma which occurred because of his occupation.
+In this case, Jeevan filed the claim under workmen compensation insurance and asked the insurer to compensate him for the medical expenses of asthma which occurred because of his occupation.
 Upon receiving the claim intimation, the workmen compensation insurer asked for the complete account of the ailment along with the doctor’s report to prove that the asthma was actually associated with his job.

 T.S Electrical Company always asks for a medical test report from its new employees.
 It is done to ensure the job applicant is physically fit for working in the electrical company.
 Jeevan also submitted the medical report at the time of joining the company.